Defining an ERP System

 ERP is ever evolving and becoming more complex to tackle business challenges

 ERP has evolved from a back-office software application to become the enterprise backbone of modern businesses.
-Today, ERP is being used for many things, including digital transformation and intelligent enterprise initiatives.
+Today, an ERP system is being used for many things, including digital transformation and intelligent enterprise initiatives.

 ERP providers are now offering more flexibility with their applications to ensure that users can make the most out of industry 4.0 concepts such as data-driven decision-making and real-time analytics.